Antimicrobial surface: Surface roughness

 The physical topology of a surface will determine the viable environment for bacteria.
-It may affect the ability for a microbe to adhere to its surface.
-Textile surfaces, tend to be very easy for microbes to adhere due to the abundance of interstitial spacing between fibers.
+It may affect a microbe's ability to adhere to its surface.
+Textile surfaces tend to be very easy for microbes to adhere to due to the abundance of interstitial spacing between fibers.

 Wenzel Model was developed to calculate the dependence that surface roughness has on the observed contact angle.
 Surfaces that are not atomically smooth will exhibit an observed contact angle that varies from the actual contact angle of the surface.